Amishmaqbool/nexlayerloveabledeployment/DEPLOYMENT_SETUP.md

 ## 🚀 Next Steps

 After your first successful deployment:
-1. Bookmark your NextLayer URL
+1. Bookmark your Nexlayer URL
 2. Share it with your team
 3. Set up custom domain (if needed)
 4. Continue coding in Lovable/Replit! 🎨